 #1: Thinking you’re done with a problem…when you’re not.

 Most SAT math questions have TWO PARTS to them.

 Why do they do this?
-Well, it’s because they want to make it difficult to backsolve the problems, i.e. use the answers given to speed up or “hack” into the problem even when you don’t know how to actually solve it (Brooke goes into further detail in her Math Hacks video).
-Yes, you may find that this method works for SOME of the math problems, but for MAJORITY the test has been designed to prevent students from doing just that.
+Well, it’s because they want to make it difficult to backsolve the problems.
+Backsolving is when you use the answers given to speed up or “hack” into the problem even when you don’t know how to actually solve it (Brooke goes into further detail in her Math Hacks video).
+Yes, you may find that this method works for SOME of the math problems.
+But for the MAJORITY, the SAT math section has been designed to prevent students from doing just that.

 Often times the easiest variable to find isn’t the one that you actually need and so students don’t actually finish the question.
 What do I mean by this?
 Inevitably, what happens to many students taking the SAT is rather than solving for the what the question asks, say 2x+3, they simply find “x.”
-While, that may sound like an oversimplification of SAT problems, it’s an easy mistake for students to make since many will try to anticipate the question instead of reading thoroughly.
-In general, the SAT will not ask you to solve for just an independent variable, or if they do, there are intermediate steps to get there.
+While that may sound like an oversimplification of SAT problems, it’s an easy mistake for students to make.
+Many students will try to anticipate the question instead of reading thoroughly.
+In general, SAT math problems will not ask you to solve for just an independent variable.
+However, if they do, there are intermediate steps to get there.
 Make sure you know what information they are giving you and what they are asking for.